sushrutaproject2/sushrutaproject2.github.io/_posts/2025-09-05-the-problem-of-Jejjata.md

 ### Testimonia

-There are numerous statements in the secondary literature asserting that commentators cite Jejjaṭa's commentary on the Suśrutasaṃhitā.
+There are numerous statements in the secondary literature asserting that commentators cite Jejjaṭa's commentary on the *Suśrutasaṃhitā*.
 For example, the NCC (idem) names Hemādri, Vijayarakṣita, Ṭoḍarānanda, Nāganātha, and Rūpanayana, to  which Meulenbeld adds Ḍalhaṇa, Gayadāsa and Niścalakara  (ibid, v.
 1A, p.
 385).
 Some of these may indeed be concrete evidence for a commentary on the Suśrutasaṃhitā by Jejjaṭa.
 They need to be studied individually, especially those of Ḍalhaṇa and Niścalakara.

 D. C. Bhattacharyya {% cite bhat-1947 -l 112, note 1%} noted of Rudrapāraśara's early edition of the *Aṣṭāṅgasaṅgraha* with the commentary *Śaśilekhā* by [Indu](https://panditproject.org/entity/40853/person)  {% cite rudr-1924 %}, that,